Analysis | What you need to know about Raphael Warnock

 “What this should be understood as is a signal of what is coming — that the Georgia of my mother’s youth is not the Georgia of today,” she said.

 The Warnock-Loeffler race also appeared to be a microcosm of many of the larger culture and political wars being fought in politics across the country.
-Warnock sought to replace a lawmaker who has closely aligned herself to President Trump Trump lost the state.
+Warnock sought to replace a lawmaker who has closely aligned herself to President Trump.
+Trump lost the state.

-Trump’s unpopularity with many Georgia voters — many of whom remain upset about the 2018 defeat of Stacey Abrams, who hoped to become America’s first Black woman governor — helped drive support to Warnock, who was endorsed by Abrams.
+Trump’s unpopularity with many Georgia voters — many of whom remain upset about the 2018 defeat of Stacey Abrams, who hoped to become America’s first Black female governor — helped drive support to Warnock, who was endorsed by Abrams.

 What to expect from Warnock in the Senate